Lichfield: Local government

 Historically the Bishop of Lichfield had authority over the city.
 It was not until 1548, with Edward VI's charter, that Lichfield had any form of secular government.
 As a reward for the support given to Mary I by the bailiffs and citizens during the Duke of Northumberland's attempt to prevent her accession, the Queen issued a new charter in 1553, confirming the 1548 charter and in addition granting the city its own Sheriff.
 The same charter made Lichfield a county separate from the rest of Staffordshire.
 It remained so until 1888.

-The City Council (not to be confused with Lichfield District Council, which has authority over a wider area than Lichfield city) has 28 members (from the nine wards of Boley Park, Burton Old Road West, Chadsmead, Curborough, Garrick Road, Leamonsley, St John's, Pentire Road and Stowe), who are elected every four years.
+The City Council (not to be confused with Lichfield District Council, which has authority over a wider area than Lichfield city) has 28 members from the six wards of Boley Park, Chadsmead, Curborough, Leamonsley, St John's, and Stowe, who are elected every four years.
 After the 2019 parish council elections, the Conservatives remained in overall control, with the 28 seats being divided between the Conservatives (16), the Liberal Democrats (8), Labour (3) and Independent (1) who subsequently joined the Labour group.
 The Right Worshipful the Mayor of Lichfield (currently Councillor Robert Yardley) is the civic head of the council and chairs council meetings.
 The council also appoints a Leader of Council to be the main person responsible for leadership of the council's political and policy matters.
 The council's current Leader is Councillor Mark Warfield.
 Lichfield is one of only 15 towns and cities in England and Wales which appoints a Sheriff.